13. Graphics#

-R is nowadays equipped with the two following independent (incompatible, yet coexisting) systems for graphics generation; see Figure 13.1.
+R is nowadays equipped with two independent (incompatible, yet coexisting) systems for graphics generation; see Figure 13.1.

-The (historically) newer one, grid (e.g., [47]), is very flexible but might seem quite complicated.
-Some readers might have come across the lattice [52] and ggplot2 [57, 60] packages before.
-They are built on top of grid.
+The (historically) newer one, grid (e.g., [48]), is very flexible but might seem complicated.
+Some readers might have come across the lattice [53] and ggplot2 [60, 63] packages before: they are built on top of grid.

 On the other hand, its traditional (S-style) counterpart, base graphics (e.g., [7]), is much easier to master.
-It still gives their users complete control over drawing processes.
+It still gives their users complete control over the drawing process.
 It is simple, fast, and minimalist, which makes it very attractive from the perspective of this course’s philosophy.

 In graphics, we do not choose from a superfluity of virtual objects to be placed on an abstract canvas, letting some algorithm decide how and when to delineate them.
 We just draw.
-To do so, we call functions that plot the following graphics primitives (see, e.g., [36, 44]):
+We do so by calling functions that plot the following graphics primitives (see, e.g., [36, 44]):

 line segments of different styles (e.g., solid, dashed, dotted),